zabihshaik/astro-blog/src/pages/about.md

 - **Quality Over Quantity**: Producing clean, maintainable code that stands the test of time.
 - **Teamwork**: Collaboration amplifies individual strengths and mitigates weaknesses.
 - **Continuous Learning**: Staying updated with the latest industry trends and technologies.
-- **Giving Back**: Contributing to the community through open-source projects and tech talks.
+- **Giving Back**: Contributing to the community through open-source projects.

 ---

 ## Hobbies and Interests

 - 📚 Reading technical blogs
-- 🎧 Listening to podcasts about technology
 - 🏕️ Badminton, Cricket, Swimming

 ---